 -- Insert Table 3 about here --

 Similar to the above, three illustrations of serial offenders that emerged from the data are provided.
 The first example of a serial offender is James Souder, a 42-year-old church member at the First Baptist Church in Farmersville, Texas, arrested in April 2007.
 His arrest was for the alleged sexual molestation of three adolescent boys aged 14, 15, and 17.
-It was reported that Souder was relatively new to the community and was not married, and did not have children.
-Despite this, he was very active in the church, volunteering in the church choir, men's Bible study, and volunteered with the youth group.
+Souder was relatively new to the community and was not married, and did not have children.
+Despite this profile, he was very active in the church, volunteering in the church choir, men's Bible study, and volunteered with the youth group.
 Through these volunteer efforts with the youth group, he began to purportedly mentor them.
-Soon after this, Souder was alleged to pay adolescents in exchange for performing a variety of chores at his house.
+Soon after this mentorship, Souder was alleged to pay adolescents in exchange for performing a variety of chores at his house.
 Eventually, Souder told some of the boys that he was in the process of becoming a nurse and that he needed to perform a medical exam on them as part of his studies.
 This act was the impetus for Souder to begin physically touching and ultimately sexually assaulting the boys.

-For Souder, he meets the classification of a serial offender for several reasons.
+Souder meets the classification of a serial offender for several reasons.
 First, he used his position as an adult church member to volunteer with the youth group.
 Second, he created numerous opportunities, such as paid job opportunities, to bring the boys to his house, a location whereby he had complete control.
 Third, he created a facade that he was a nursing student that needed the adolescents' assistance, which served as the impetus for physical contact.
 Thus, this demonstrates how he is inherently different from the opportunists or groomers.

 The second example of a serial offender is Marty Meadows, who was arrested in June 2002.
 At the time, Marty was a 34-year-old Youth Minister at Sunset Lane Baptist Church (Bessemer City, North Carolina).
 Meadows was arrested for the sexual victimization of seven total female members of the church's youth group.
-It was reported that Meadows would recruit girls from his youth group under the age of 15 into his' singing group.'
-Once present, he would engage in 'sexual truth or dare.'
+It was reported that Meadows recruited girls from his youth group under the age of 15 into his' singing group.'
+Once present, he engaged in 'sexual truth or dare.'
 It is likely that Meadows specifically formed this 'singing group' to isolate victims for a considerable time under the guise of a church activity to carry out his sex offenses.
 The reports were not clear how long this victimization took place.

 A third example of a serial offender is the arrest of David Pierce.
 Pierce was arrested in 2009, following 29 years of employment as a Music Minister at the First Baptist Church located in Benton, Arkansas.
-Through his arrest, it was revealed that Pierce had would typically groom young males, around the ages of 11 and 12, that were a part of his choir to serve as their' mentor.'
-Many of these boys did not have a male figure within their life, such as their father.
-Often, these boys were believed by Pierce to come from troubled homelives.
-In addition, Pierce was reported to engage in a practice he referred to as 'charting,' whereby he would take measurements of each boy's height, weight, and ultimately their penis length.
-Pierce would even have older boys within the group who had been through this process for years to gain the trust of the new boys.
+Through his arrest, it was revealed that Pierce typically had groomed young males, around the ages of 11 and 12, who were a part of his choir to serve as their ‘mentor.'
+Many of these boys did not have a male figure within their lives, such as their fathers.
+Often, Pierce believed that these boys came from troubled homelives.
+In addition, Pierce was reported to engage in a practice he referred to as 'charting,' whereby he would take measurements of each boy's height, weight, and ultimately their penis lengths.
+Pierce even would have older boys within the group (who had been through this process for years) gain the trust of the new boys.